MiWeiss/Project-Tips/README.md

 1. Good testing will impress during grading and convince the TA that your code is of high quality.
 2. Good testing will make the debugging process for you so much easier as problems can be quickly narrowed down to particular functions.
-3. Good testing reduces the risk of submitting something that still contains errors which you could have been easily fixed but of which you were not aware.
+3. Good testing reduces the risk of submitting something that still contains errors which you could have fixed but of which you were not aware.

 Rule of Thumb (Mutation Testing): If all your tests are green